UTSCCSCC01/finalprojects22-byte-peeps/README.md

 ## Motivation and Project Description

-- The customer is central in every product or service that is offered, hence obtaining customer feedback is essential to the success of any business.
+- The customer is central in every product or service that is offered, hence obtaining customer feedback is essential to the success of any business small or large.
-- This feedback comes in the form of unstructured data, such as text.
-In fact, Open ended questions are one of the best ways to obtain feedback.
+- This feedback often comes in the form of unstructured data, such as text.
+In fact, open ended questions are one of the best ways to obtain feedback.
 In addition, this feedback can come from many sources, such as surveys, client interviews and social media.
 - Gathering this data from multiple sources and attempting to extract key information is both time consuming and tiring thus it is an expense to the business.
-- There are few platforms that provide businesses with a unified source to gather this data, as well as mine it for information.
-One example is Microsoft Dynamics 365 that has this capability, however it costs $1,500 per user to obtain and understand this feedback - making it an infeasible expense for small businesses and startups.
+- There are already existing platforms that provide businesses with a unified source to gather this data, as well as mine information from it.
+One example is Microsoft Dynamics 365 that has this capability, however it costs $1,500 per user to obtain and understand this feedback - making it an infeasible expense for small businesses, startups and content creators.
-- Our platform would provide small businesses and startups with the tool to obtain this information and make sense of the feedback
+- Our platform would provide this audience with a tool that acts as a unified source to obtain this information and make sense of it.

 ## Tech Stack